 The DC AS may include a Notification Target Address and Correlation ID to the Nnef_ImsSessionManagement_Create request to be notified for the progress of the session update.

-2. The NEF queries the HSS for the address of the IMS AS serving the UE B if needed.
+2. After successful authorization of the AF ID by the NEF, the NEF queries the HSS for the address of the IMS AS serving the UE B if needed.
 If the UE B is unregistered, that is, the HSS fails to return the address of IMS AS, the NEF shall reject the Nnef_ImsSessionManagement_Create request from the DC AS with an error response and the subsequent steps are skipped.

 3. The NEF sends a Nimsas_ImsSessionManagement_Create request to the IMS AS-2 requiring to create a standalone DC session.